kircherlab/hemoMIPs/README.md

 tabix -p vcf phase1_release_v3.20101123.snps_indels_svs.on_target.vcf.gz
 ```

-If you decided to include MIPs to discover targeted Inversions you will also need to provide a BWA index for the inversion MIPs as well as the logic of evaluating those in `scripts/processing/summary_report.py` (lines 138-169).
-If you do not have Inversion in your design set the Parameter in the config file (Parameters: Inv) to "no".
-In the following, we will assume that you are using the pipeline for the analysis of the hemophilia MIP design and provide the relevant files with your input folder.   \
+If you decided to include MIPs to capture specific inversion alleles you will also need to provide a BWA index for the inversion MIPs as well as the logic of evaluating those in `scripts/processing/summary_report.py` (lines 138-169).
+If you do not have inversion probes in your design, set the respective parameter (`Inv`) in the config file to "no".
+In the following, we will assume that you are using the pipeline for the analysis of the hemophilia MIP design and provide the relevant files with your input folder.

 The environments needed to prepare the workflow can be removed at this step.
-Snakemake will install all additional packages during the first  run of the pipeline automatically.
-Do not remove the hemoMIPs environment as this is needed as the snakemake implementation is installed there.
+Snakemake will install packages required for the workflow  automatically during the first run of the pipeline.
+Do not remove the `hemoMIPs` environment as this is needed to invoke snakemake.

 ```bash
 conda deactivate